 Digital audio network streamers are one of the fastest growing categories in consumer audio and while the vast majority of listeners are perfectly content with using their laptops, tablets, and smartphones, the reality is that there isn’t one perfect platform that can work flawlessly with every format or streaming service.
 Products like the Wattson Audio Emerson DIGITAL streamer are another viable option in this category trying to address these issues.

 That dilemma also applies to high-end network streamers as well.
-A high price does not guarantee support for every streaming service, or support for AirPlay 2, Tidal Connect, Chromecast, Bluetooth aptX or aptX HD.
+A high price does not guarantee support for every streaming service, or support for AirPlay 2, Tidal Connect, Chromecast, Bluetooth aptX, aptX HD or aptX Lossless.

 Firmware updates do not guarantee that everything mentioned in the latest press release will come to pass right away.
 We’re huge fans of the Cambridge Audio CXN V2 network player but a recent update to support Tidal Connect did not happen without some hiccups.